Get Involved

 Employers have been hit hard by this deficit, as employees from entry to executive level are leaving the workforce and struggling to return.
 Employers and entities across the state are taking action to help relieve the pressure on working families, through the development of on or near-site child care programs and other creative family benefits that aim to offer both access, flexibility, and affordability for their employees, while building critical child care supply in their region.

 To continue guiding this incredible effort to success, the Colorado Department of Early Childhood (CDEC) has partnered with EPIC to bring back the Employer-Based Child Care Design Lab, a unique opportunity for employers to gain the knowledge necessary to plan an on-site or near-site child care facility through direct support and community partnerships while developing a competitive grant application for up to $800,000 in state funding for their projects.
-The Design Lab will launch in April 2023 through August 2023 and will consist of virtual meetings, networking opportunities and project technical assistance for participants.
+The Design Lab 3.0 will run from February 2024 thru May 2024.

 Community Hospital Utilized Design Lab to Address the Child Care Needs of Their Staff